hbere/my-reads/README.md

 # Quick Start (assumes Linux or Unix OS)

 1. Clone the project to your machine
+2. Open the command line, if you have not already done so
-2. Navigate to the directory
+3. Navigate (`cd`) to the directory
-3. Run `npm install`
+4. Run `npm install`
-4. Run `npm start`
+5. Run `npm start`
-5. In your web browser, open [local host port 3000](http://localhost:3000/)
+6. In your web browser, open [local host port 3000](http://localhost:3000/)
-6. You may now use the application
+7. You may now use the application

 # Acknowledgements